NoxFly/canvas/README.md

 ## Canvas event handlers

-The framework handle a lot of events, and you can catch them with functions that will be automatically executed when an event is handled.
+The framework handles a lot of events, and you can catch them with functions that will be automatically executed when an event is handled.
 ```js
 // mouse events
 function mouseMove(e) {}